Oak Ridge, Tennessee: Since World War II

-Two years after World War II ended, Oak Ridge was shifted to civilian control, under the authority of the U.S. Atomic Energy Commission (AEC).
+Two years after World War II ended, Oak Ridge was shifted to civilian control, under the authority of the U.S. Atomic Energy Commission.
 The Roane Anderson Company administered community functions, including arranging housing and operating buses, under a government contract.
 In 1959 the town was incorporated.
 The community adopted a city manager and City Council form of government rather than direct federal control.

 The S-50 liquid thermal diffusion plant was demolished soon after the war.
-K-25, where uranium was enriched by the gaseous diffusion process until 1985, was demolished in 2013–15.
-Two of the four major facilities created for the wartime bomb production remain standing:
+The K-25 building, where uranium was enriched by the gaseous diffusion process until 1985 as the Oak Ridge Gaseous Diffusion Plant (ORGDP), was demolished in 2013–15 under Superfund as well as the other nearby production and support facilities in the years after.
+Much of the land associated with the former ORGDP has been transferred or leased for private and federal industrial reuse or dedicated as a National Historic Park.

+Two of the four major plants created for the wartime bomb production remain in use today: